spatie/laravel-fractal/README.md

 ## Including meta data

-Fractal provides support for including meta data.
-You can use Fractal's `addMeta` which accepts one or more arrays:
+Fractal has support for including meta data.
+You can use `addMeta` which accepts one or more arrays:

 ```php